JohnMcLear/phonegap-oauth/README.md

 # PhoneGap Oauth
 ==============
-This is a Zepto and jQuery plugin to create OAuth buttons.
+This is a Zepto, jqMobi and jQuery plugin to create OAuth buttons.

 The idea is to provide an easy, fast and reliable OAuth authentication for HTML5 / PhoneGap apps with ChildBrowser and windows popups (offline development without the need of a phone/emulator).
 You still need to upload the app files somewhere or use a local server since the browser have security limitations when running the app on file://.

-*requires zepto.min.js or jquery.min.js.*
+*requires zepto, jqmobi or jquery lib.*

 Is also bootstrap compatible <;) (the demo layout actually)